kingdave4/My-Portfolio/content/Blog/Ansibleblog.md

 ## My First Experience with Ansible

-We covered the basics in the course—just enough to start writing playbooks and executing tasks on remote servers.
+We covered the basics in the course just enough to start writing playbooks and executing tasks on remote servers.
 Even with that introductory exposure, I quickly saw the value Ansible brings to a DevOps workflow.

 ## Quick Tips I Learned